Every month, several potential home sellers call and ask, “What do you charge for a real estate commission?”

-What I want to do with this article is show you that a low listing commission does not translate to more money in your pocket.
+What I want to do with this article is show you that a lower real estate commission does not translate to more money in your pocket.

 When You Ask “What Do You Charge for a Real Estate Commission?”

-Lets take a look at three stand alone condominiums in Methuen MA for sale on the same street, in the same complex, at the same time.
-Realistically, these units were almost identical and should have sold with-in thousands of each other.
+Let’s take a look at three stand-alone condominiums in Methuen MA for sale on the same street, in the same complex, at the same time.
+Realistically, these units were almost identical and should have sold within thousands of each other.

 The illustration below shows the listing sheets of two units that were in the MLS and the deed of the for sale by owner.

-Lets look at the dollar and cents here.
+Let’s look at the dollar and cents here.